-The amendment includes the changes to the figures of the 1984 Oakville Official Plan's North Oakville East Secondary Plan as indicated in the following table and
+The amendment includes the changes to the figures of the 1984 Oakville Official Plan's North Oakville East Secondary Plan as indicated in the following table and shown in Attachment 1.
+Notwithstanding the replacement of existing schedules or the insertion of new schedules, changes are limited to the subject lands identified in Appendix "A" to By-law 2025-XXX.

-Item No. Figure Description of Change 1.
+ltem No. Figure Description of Change 1.
 North Oakville East Secondary Plan, Figure NOE1, Community Delete the Existing Figure and replace it with the Proposed Figure as shown in Attachment 1.
 2. North Oakville East Secondary Plan, Figure NOE2, Land Use Plan Delete the Existing Figure and replace it with the Proposed Figure as shown in Attachment 1.